-BCIB helps provide careers for Indigenous tradespeople, and positively impacts onsite culture through its Respectful Onsite Initiative (ROI).
-BCIB's ROI training program includes two components: History Matters, Indigenous Cultural Competency training and Justice, Equity, Diversity, and Inclusion (JEDI) training.
-Together, they promote a safe and respectful worksite.
-With the support and participation of government project owners and contractors, BCIB employees participate in this training.
+BCIB provides careers for Indigenous tradespeople and positively impacts onsite culture through its Respectful Onsite Initiative.
+BCIB's Respectful Onsite Initiative training program includes two components: History Matters, Indigenous Cultural Competency training and Justice, Equity, Diversity, and Inclusion training.
+These training programs promote a safe and respectful worksite and safer communities.
+With the support and participation of government project owners and contractors, BCIB employees will continue to participate in this training.

-ROI contributes to lasting and meaningful reconciliation by educating participants about the history of the Indian Act and its impact on Indigenous peoples.
+The Respectful Onsite Initiative educates participants about the history of the Indian Act and its impact on Indigenous peoples.
 Local First Nations' Knowledge Sharers help ground History Matters training in the territories where projects are being built and where crews are working.
-By listening to the stories and experiences of the Knowledge Sharers, participants can better understand the impact of the Indian Act.
-This is a foundational step toward meaningful reconciliation and aligns with the Declaration on the Rights of Indigenous Peoples Act Action Plan.
+This supports the Province's priority of advancing reconciliation and aligns with the Declaration on the Rights of Indigenous Peoples Act Action Plan.